 In addition to that, it is also not yet quite understood why consumers seem to have such a strong preference for domestic products.
 Moreover, natural trade barriers (which are not caused by government measures) are still poorly understood even though they have a significant effect.

 This paper examines whether a problem of asymmetric (or imperfect) information between potential customers (consumers or companies who are in demand for a product or service) and vendors (supplier who offer or would under perfect market conditions offer this product or service) could partly contribute to these international trade puzzles.

 Different than the country of origin effect (which can be negative or positive) asymmetric information in international trade focuses on the difficulty of cross-border trade act and not on the perception of where a product comes from (is produced).

 What is asymmetric information?

 At economic theory, we learn the principle of demand and supply and how the market works under perfect circumstances.
 In practice, however, the market does not have perfect circumstances, and its function can fail.
-One condition is full and free information of all market participants.
+One condition is that all market participants have complete information for free.
 Obviously, this is rarely the case.
 Due to that, the market is not working as perfectly as if it would in perfect condition.
 The market is failing due to the lack of information, which is called asymmetric information.
 Asymmetric, because one side (e.g., vendor) knows more about themselves (e.g., their product quality and their trustworthiness), then the other side (e.g., customer) knows about the first side.